bndtools/bnd/maven/bnd-maven-plugin/README.md

 Given executions using the `bnd-process` goal we have the following 3 cases:

 1. The common case is that very little configuration is required; inputs and outputs are based on defaults.
-Bnd performs it's analysis and enhances the jar with OSGi metadata obtained through introspection of classes, resources, dependencies, and [OSGi bundle annotations](https://osgi.org/specification/osgi.core/7.0.0/framework.api.html#org.osgi.annotation.bundle):
+Bnd performs its analysis and enhances the jar with OSGi metadata obtained through introspection of classes, resources, dependencies, and [OSGi bundle annotations](https://osgi.org/specification/osgi.core/7.0.0/framework.api.html#org.osgi.annotation.bundle):

    ```xml
    <plugin>